craftingcity/The-Known-World/Notes on the Multiverse/Seattle Exports Misery/Traders/Peacekeeper.md

 Officially, he runs with members of the [[Tourist Paramilitary]], but his people maintain neutrality until otherwise requested of them.

-Peacemaker can be found at his compound in *North Seattle*.
+Peacekeeper can be found at his compound in *North Seattle*.

 ## Roleplaying
 ### Quote